OryxProject/oryx/src/site/markdown/docs/performance.md

 More executors means, naturally, more cores and memory.
 The number should not exceed the number of machines in the cluster; it can be less.
 See `oryx.batch.streaming.num-executors`.

 More cores means potentially more parallel processing.
-It can usefully be up to 1/3 or 1/2of the total number of tasks in a typical model building process.
 You can observe the number of tasks and thus inherent parallelism in the Spark UI of a Batch layer run.
-Beyond this count, more cores doesn't add much parallelism.
+Beyond this count, more cores doesn't add parallelism.
 Fewer is OK and simply increases the run time.
 Of course, enough cores should be available to get the batch process completed comfortably within the batch interval.
 The number of cores is configured by `oryx.batch.streaming.executor-cores`.